qlik-oss/core-website/docs/recipes/data-loading.md

 When the postgres image starts it will run all `.sql` files inside the folder and thus our `init-airports-data.sql` will be run.

 The [script](https://github.com/qlik-ea/postgres-grpc-connector/blob/master/example/postgres-image/init-airports-data.sql) creates a table in the default database containing the data from the copied `airports.csv` file.
-Thus when running the created image we will have a standard postgres database with an airports table containing our data from the `airports.csv` file
+Thus when running the created image we will have a standard postgres database with an airports table containing our data from the `airports.csv` file.

 After building our database image we can start our containers.
 ```bash